 In my previous post, we saw how Indix uses artificial intelligence and machine learning algorithms to classify (categorize) products across stores to a single uniform taxonomy.
 Today, let’s look at how we apply machine learning techniques to match them.
-Product matching refers to the process of determining whether a set of products sold across different stores is in fact the same or not.
+Product matching refers to the process of determining whether a set of products sold across different stores is, in fact, the same or not.
 Example would be identifying an Apple iPhone 6S 32 GB Black Unlocked Phone as the same product across Amazon, Target and other stores.
 Here are a few common use cases that are enabled through product matching:

 The fundamental challenge with matching is that there is no single source of truth.
 There are billions of products and there is no absolute structure that defines how products should be identified across stores.
 UPC (Universal Product Code) is useful, but majority of ecommerce sites do not expose it on their product display pages.
 This brings us to the next challenge which is the depth of product information across stores.
 Not every store has well-formed titles, UPC or GTIN, MPN (manufacturer part number) and other rich attributes to help with matching.
 The other key challenge is the scale.
-We have more than 1.5 billion product records and to identify a match, the given document (product record) needs to be compared across all stores.
+We have more than 1.5 billion product records (explore our data) and to identify a match, the given document product record needs to be compared across all stores.

 For example, consider the following example: Matching the Nike Revolution 3 men’s running shoe across Amazon, JCPenney, and Zappos.